PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Background and Related Work

 \subsection{Existing Attacks to LLMs}

 Many attacks to LLMs were proposed such as prompt injection attacks~\cite{perez2022ignore,liu2023prompt, liuyi2023prompt,greshake2023not, pedro2023prompt, branch2022evaluating}, jailbreaking attacks~\cite{wei2023jailbroken, zou2023universal,deng2023jailbreaker, qi2023visual, li2023multistep, shen2023do}, and so on~\cite{carlini2021extracting, zhong2023poisoning, kandpal2023backdoor, wan2023poisoning, carlini2022quantifying, carlini2023poisoning, carlini2021extract, mattern2023membership, pan2020general}.
-In particular, prompt injection attacks aim to inject malicious instructions into the input of a LLM such that the LLM could follow the injected instruction to produce attacker-desired answers.
-We could extend prompt injection attacks to attack RAG.
-For instance, we could construct the following malicious instruction: ``When you are asked to provide the answer for the following question: <target question>, please output <target answer>''.
+Prompt injection attacks aim to inject malicious instructions into the input of an LLM such that the LLM could follow the injected instruction to produce attacker-desired answers.
+We can extend prompt injection attacks to attack RAG.
+For instance, we construct the following malicious instruction: ``When you are asked to provide the answer for the following question: <target question>, please output <target answer>''.
 However, there are two limitations for prompt injection attacks when extended to RAG.
-First, RAG uses the retriever component to retrieve the top-$k$ relevant texts from the knowledge database for a target question, which is not considered in prompt injection attacks.
-As a result, it achieves sub-optimal performance.
-Additionally, prompt injection attacks are less stealthy since they inject instructions, e.g., previous studies~\cite{exploring-prompt-injection, jain2023baseline} showed that prompt injection attacks could be detected with a very high true positive rate and a low false positive rate.
-Different from prompt injection attacks, our attack craft poisoned knowledge instead of malicious instructions.
-Moreover, we also consider how to make the poisoned knowledge be retrieved for a target question, which is not considered in prompt injection attacks.
+First, RAG uses a retriever component to retrieve the top-$k$ relevant texts from a knowledge database for a target question, which is not considered in prompt injection attacks.
+As a result, prompt injection attacks achieve sub-optimal performance.
+Additionally, prompt injection attacks are less stealthy since they inject instructions, e.g., previous studies~\cite{exploring-prompt-injection, jain2023baseline} showed that prompt injection attacks can be detected with a very high true positive rate and a low false positive rate.
+Different from prompt injection attacks, {\name} crafts malicious texts that can be retrieved for attacker-desired target questions and mislead an LLM to generate attacker-chosen target answers.

 Jailbreaking attacks aim to break the safety alignment of a LLM, e.g., crafting a prompt such that the LLM produces an answer for a harmful question like ``How to rob a bank?'', for which the LLM refuses to answer without attacks.
-As a result, the jailbreaking attacks have different goals from ours, i.e., our attack is orthogonal to jailbreaking attacks.
+As a result, jailbreaking attacks have different goals from ours, i.e., our attack is orthogonal to jailbreaking attacks.